XiaoMi/mace/docs/user_guide/basic_usage.rst

 -  Caffe

-   MACE converter only supports Caffe 1.0+, you need to upgrade your models with Caffe built-in tool if necessary,
+   MACE converter only supports Caffe 1.0+, you need to upgrade your model by using the Caffe built-in tool if your model is from lower version caffe.

    .. code:: bash